Once

 by Don Gabor's cousin George Curtiss), explained the music.
 A writer for early

 releases was Herman Neuman.
+When

-the looks of the covers improved Gabor hired famous critics and musicologists
+the looks of the covers improved, Gabor hired famous critics and musicologists

 like Dr. Sigmund Spaeth, John W. Freeman and Irving Kolodin, along with